a-farsi/merise-and-postgres-queries/readme.md

 Figure 9: listing the existing databases
 </p>

-To execute the SQL script on a specified database that is inside a running Docker container, run this command:
+To execute the SQL script on a specified database inside a running Docker container, run this command:

 ```